 |Differential pressure drop is installation specific; it is calculated by taking the difference between a terminal's inlet static pressure (green), minimum operating pressure drop and downstream static pressure (red)|

-For example, a terminal unit with a minimum operating pressure drop of 0.36 in.w.g. applied in a system that has 1.25 in.w.g. of inlet static pressure and 0.25 in.w.g. of downstream static pressure would have a resulting differential pressure drop of 0.64 in.w.g.
-This means that there would be a static pressure measured at the inlet of 1.25 in.w.g., a static pressure measured at the discharge of 0.25 in.w.g. and a calculated static pressure drop across the damper of 0.64 in.w.g.
+For example, a terminal unit with a water coil air pressure drop of 0.36 in.w.g. applied in a system that has 1.25 in.w.g. of inlet static pressure and 0.25 in.w.g. of downstream static pressure would have a resulting differential pressure drop of 0.64 in.w.g.
+This means that there would be a static pressure measured at the inlet of 1.25 in.w.g., a static pressure measured at the discharge of 0.25 in.w.g. and a calculated static pressure drop across the terminal unit from inlet to discharge of 0.64 in.w.g.